keesg60/ESPEASY_Plugin_ITHO/README.md

 A CC1101 868Mhz transmitter is needed (available on ebay or aliexpress)

-This plugin is using the **NEW** library from: https://github.com/arjenhiemstra/IthoEcoFanRFT/ made by 'arjanhiemstra' based on the library made by 'supersjimmie' and 'klusjesman'.
+This plugin is using the **NEW** library from: https://github.com/arjenhiemstra/IthoEcoFanRFT/ made by 'arjenhiemstra' based on the library made by 'supersjimmie' and 'klusjesman'.
 It is now possible to program the Device ID of your ESPEasy in case you have a neighbour who also runs a node.

 The original ESPEasy Itho plugin was made by jodur: https://github.com/jodur/ESPEASY_Plugin_ITHO